-This is the obvious site for all people interested in discovering that very special universe of this world-class yard and its quality long-distance sailing yachts!
-Magnus Rassy, CEO of the Yard, is the real enthusiast of his own boats and can spend hours talking about them.
+This is the obvious site for all people interested in discovering that very special universe of this world-class boatyard and its quality long-distance sailing yachts!
+Magnus Rassy, CEO of the Yard, is really enthusiastic about the boats being built in the Yard and he can spend hours talking about them.
 There's a picture of Magnus on the Himself/Herself page, where he's showing Laura around an HR64 being built in Ellös in September 2016.

 Shop Hallberg-Rassy, formerly known as Hallberg-Rassy Parts & Accessories

 An Aladdin's cave for all those bits and pieces on your boat that wear out, break or need replacing.
 In the past, HR Parts was run by Vickie Vance in a building situated in Ellös village.
 After she left to go long-term sailing, it is now managed by Mellie Rassy and Martin Alfredsson from special premises at the Hallberg-Rassy Yard.
-To our honour, Mellie keeps a special folder for us as we're always ordering something from her; a tradition started under Vickie!
+Mellie says she keeps a special folder for us as we're always ordering something from her; a tradition I think that was started under Vickie!
 We are great fans of HR Parts, which at the end of 2018 was renamed "Shop Hallberg-Rassy" (with a change to the web address - above is the latest link)!!!